TypQxQ/Sigenergy-Home-Assistant-Integration/README.md

 ## 3. Support

-If you any kind of assistance, you have three options:
+If you any kind of assistance, you have two options:

 a) Use the [github discussion](https://github.com/TypQxQ/Sigenergy-Home-Assistant-Integration/discussions)

-b) Only if code-related (bugs / contributions): Open an  [github issue](https://github.com/TypQxQ/Sigenergy-Home-Assistant-Integration/issues) or isse a pullrequest
+b) Only if code-related (bugs / contributions): Open an  [github issue](https://github.com/TypQxQ/Sigenergy-Home-Assistant-Integration/issues) or issue a pullrequest

 ## 4. Addons